Richard Widick (IICAT:6/18/17)

-In general and less than critical terms, globalization refers to the ongoing integration of previously disparate elements of the world’s peoples and their ideas and social systems, a process coterminous with advances in communication and transportation technologies.
+In general terms, globalization refers to the ongoing integration of previously disparate elements of the world’s peoples and their ideas and social systems, a process coterminous with advances in communication and transportation technologies.

 At IICAT, we are specifically interested in a definite subset of these processes—those accounting for the dominant tendency within globalization toward planetary expansion of the greco-euro-anglo-american world economic (culture) system—the latest “long phase,” in other words, of a trajectory that might be too easily summarized as follows: European slave, feudal, mercantile, and capitalist accumulation in its spatially and temporally uneven, interwoven but still somehow successive processes of industrialization, modernization, colonialism, imperialism, decolonization, and finally globalization—in which the capitalist world economic (culture) system imposes itself unto the ends of the earth.